North Beaver Township, Pennsylvania

 North Beaver Township is a township in Lawrence County, Pennsylvania, United States.
 The population was 3,959 at the 2020 census, a decline from the figure of 4,121 tabulated in 2010.

 The Slovene National Benefit Society applied to have their 500 acre recreation center in North Beaver Township designated as a separate municipality in 1977.
 The S.N.P.J. borough was created so that the society could, among other things, get their own liquor license, for North Beaver Township restricts the sale of alcohol.

 History

+North Beaver Township was originally incorporated in 1799 as one of the original townships of Beaver County.
+In 1804, the township was split at the Beaver River, with the western bank becoming Shenango Township, and both of which eventually joined the newly created Lawrence County in 1849.

 McClelland Homestead was listed on the National Register of Historic Places in 1989.

 Geography

 According to the United States Census Bureau, the township has a total area of 43.2 square miles (112.0 km^{2}), of which 43.1 square miles (111.5 km^{2}) is land and 0.2 square miles (0.5 km^{2}), or 0.44%, is water.

 The western border of the township is the Ohio state line.

 The township surrounds the boroughs of Bessemer and S.N.P.J. and includes the unincorporated communities of Mount Jackson, Sunnyside, Willow Grove, Jackson Knolls Gardens, Derringer Corners, and Moravia.